shresthashim/elixpo_chapter/search.elixpo/README.md

 # Web Search and Synthesis Module

 This repository contains a Python-based web search and synthesis module designed to process user queries, perform web searches, scrape content, and synthesize detailed answers in Markdown format.
-The module is built with extensibility and error handling in mind, leveraging APIs and libraries for efficient information retrieval.
+The module is built for extensibility, robust error handling, and efficient information retrieval using modern APIs and libraries.

 ---